Pharmacy Benefit Guide

 Copay or coinsurance

-Often have Level 1 or Level 2 alternatives.
-These drugs may be more expensive than their alternatives in Level 1 or Level 2.
+Often have Tier 1 or Tier 2 alternatives.
+These drugs may be more expensive than their alternatives in Tier 1 or Tier 2.
 Also includes new drugs not yet reviewed for their safety and effectiveness.

 Copay